 Germans living in Brassó were mainly involved in trade and crafts.
 The location of this city at the intersection of trade routes linking the Ottoman Empire and Western Europe, together with certain tax exemptions, allowed Saxon merchants to obtain considerable wealth and exert a strong political influence.
 Here is more about the Saxons of Transylvania:

 The town’s “Black Church” is claimed to be the largest gothic style church in Southeastern Europe.
 Its name “Brassó” first appeared in King Béla IV’s document in 1252.
-The Mongols put it on fire in 1285: remember, it was the second Mongolian invasion against Hungary and it was easily repelled.
+The Mongols put it on fire in 1285: remember, it was the second Mongolian invasion against Hungary but this time, it was easily repelled.

 After the Battle of Mohács 1526, the Saxons of the city became loyal to King Ferdinand I and resisted against King Szapolyai János.
-The Sultan allowed his vassal, Petru Rares to enter Transylvania and defeat the troops of Ferdinand in 1529 – he took Brassó, too, destroying its castle to the ground.
-However, Transylvania later became the property of King Szapolyai.
+The Sultan allowed his vassal, Petru Rares to enter Transylvania and defeat the troops of King Ferdinand in 1529 – he took Brassó, too, destroying its castle to the ground.
+However, Transylvania later became the property of King Szapolyai János.

 The first book printing office of Transylvania was established here in 1529 and the first book ever printed in the Hungarian language was also made here around 1580.
 In the famous Saxon college of the town, students were taught not only in German but in the Hungarian language as well, beginning from 1637.
 Prince Báthory Gábor was defeated at Brassó in 1611 by the combined forces of Saxons and Wallachians.
 The city and the church were put to the torch in 1689 by General Caraffa’s mercenaries, hence the name of the famous Black Church…